 Hometown: Rio de Janeiro, Brazil

 Fernanda Oliveira trained at the Escola Estadual de Danca Maria Olenewa in her hometown of Rio de Janeiro and at The Washington School of Ballet in Washington, DC.
-Ms. Oliveira started her dance career with the Washington Ballet as a Studio Company member before joining Colorado Ballet in 2014.
-She has had the honor of performing works by George Balanchine, Antony Tudor, Twyla Tharp, Val Caniparoli, Septime Webre, Clark Tippet, Michael Pink, Trey McIntyre, among others, on stages such as the Kennedy Center, the Lincoln Center and the Ellie Caulkins Opera House.
-After performing the lead in Septime Webre’s Sympathique, Ms. Oliveira received honorable mention in the DC Metro Theater Arts’ review as, “a commanding presence […], she lets the entire audience know she was born to perform.”
+Fernanda started her dance career with the Washington Ballet as a Studio Company member before joining Colorado Ballet in 2014.
+She had the honor of performing works by George Balanchine, Antony Tudor, Twyla Tharp, Val Caniparoli, Septime Webre, Clark Tippet, Michael Pink, Trey McIntyre, among others, on stages such as the Kennedy Center, Lincoln Center and the Academy of Music in Philadelphia.
+After dancing the lead in Septime Webre’s Sympathique, Fernanda received honorable mention in the DC Metro Theater Arts’ review as, “a commanding presence, she lets the entire audience know she was born to perform.”

-Fernanda Oliveira has also presented her own choreography with the Colorado Ballet (Saudade in 2017 and All Strings Attached in 2018) and has been commissioned to choreograph for Avant Chambers Ballet’s Women’s Choreography Project (Homebound, 2019) and for the main stage performance at the 2019 Evergreen Fourth of July Music Festival.
-Fernanda joined Philadelphia Ballet, formerly Pennsylvania Ballet, for the 2020/2021 Season.
+Expanding her passion for dance in other ways, Oliveira is also a freelance choreographer and has created ballets for Colorado Ballet (Saudade in 2017 and All Strings Attached in 2018) and Avant Chamber Ballet (Homebound, 2019 and Jeux 2022), as well as for the main stage performance of the 2019 Evergreen Music Festival.
+Fernanda joined Philadelphia Ballet, formerly Pennsylvania Ballet, for our 2020/2021 Season.